 Hypnosis or trance describes times when we experience a shift in our conscious awareness.
 Trance used during hypnotherapy is very different from the kind of things we might see in 'stage hypnosis'.

-In our day to day lives we all naturally go in and out of trance states many times during the day – perhaps when we are driving, reading a good book or even washing the dishes.
-In this relaxed state, we experience changes in our conscious awareness – almost like being in a day-dream.
+In our day to day lives, we all naturally go in and out of trance states many times during the day – perhaps when we are driving, reading a good book or even washing the dishes.
+In this relaxed state, we experience changes in our conscious awareness – almost like being in a daydream.
 During this time, the unconscious mind is more aware and can focus on helpful suggestions and thoughts.

 Trance is a very natural and safe state.
 Contrary to what you might see on the television, trance is not mind-control!
 When we are in a trance state we are still in control, and we process and decide whether information or suggestions are useful to us or not and will not accept or do anything against our will.

 Being in a trance is a very relaxing experience – and it is something that all of us will frequently experience in our daily lives.
-In fact, experiencing changes in our conscious awareness is a vital part of our existence as humans – we need times where we can relax, reflect and consolidate information, and utilise different parts of our brains for different activities.
+In fact, experiencing changes in our conscious awareness is a vital part of our existence as humans – we need times where we can relax, reflect, and consolidate information, and utilise different parts of our brains for different activities.

 This is why Solution Focused Hypnotherapy can be so beneficial, because it combines powerful solution-focused discussions, followed by encouraging a relaxing trance state so that the ideas and solutions discussed can then be explored and utilised by the brain for positive benefit.

 Unlike other forms of Hypnotherapy, Solution Focused Hypnotherapy uses a specific structure, which incorporates several aspects of Solution Focused Brief Therapy (SFBT) and combines these with an understanding of how the brain works, in combination with using trance.
-Solution Focused Hypnotherapy is also different, as it doesn’t require the therapist to ‘dig into’ a person’s past, as this is not deemed necessary to help the person formulate plans and best hopes for how they want to move forward in their lives in the future.
+Solution Focused Hypnotherapy is also different because it doesn't require the therapist to 'dig into' a person's past, as this is not deemed necessary to help the person formulate plans and best hopes for how they want to move forward in their lives in the future.

 At its heart, Solution Focused Hypnotherapy focuses on the present and the future and not on the past.
-A Solution Focused Hypnotherapist will ask clients to consider their preferred future, for instance asking solution-orientated questions such as: “what would be better if the problem had improved?” or “What would have changed?”.
-This enables the client’s possible solutions to become more obvious and gives the client a goal to work towards.
+A Solution Focused Hypnotherapist will ask clients to consider their preferred future, for instance asking solution-orientated questions such as: “What would be better if the problem had improved?” or “What would have changed?”.
+This enables the client's possible solutions to become more obvious and gives the client a goal to work towards.

 Hypnosis itself reduces anxiety, and this is done very simply through relaxation and visualisation, allowing the client to focus on the positive aspects of their life that encourages a shift in perspective.